ethics

 Continue reading

-We have taken a strong public stance against the sale of panther chameleon eggs.
-This post will summarize our points and provide a single source of information on our work on this topic.
+We have taken a strong public stance against chameleon eggs for sale.
+This post will summarize our points and provide a source of information on our work on this topic.
 If you have seen us on Facebook or another forum fighting the good fight, this is why.
-Panther Chameleons are not easy reptiles to keep in captivity.
-They are an arboreal species with specific conditions which require constant maintenance.
+Chameleons are not easy reptiles to keep in captivity.
+They are arboreal species with specific conditions which require constant maintenance.
+It can be automated to some degree and people who have experience can reach a point where it is second nature to them; however, the average person will struggle, even with an adult.

 Continue reading